-Mentoring Agreement Em ployee Mentor We suk e voluntarily enter into this mentoring relationship to benefit both us and the organization. when was want this to be a rich and rewarding experience, with most of our time together spent on ostantive development activities.
-To minimize administrative details, we have noted these actures of our relationship: A. Learning Objectives What the employee hopes to learn from the mentor. В. Confidentiality All information shared by the employee relevant to the learning objectives will be held in confidence by the mentor unless mutually agreed otherwise.
-C. Duration From To Mentoring agreements are typically for a year or less.
-D. Frequency of Meetings Depending on the nature of the learning objectives, meeting at least every three to four weeks is best for maintaining the momentum for learning.
-E. Approximate amount of time to be invested by the Mentor Other than meeting with the mentee, what else will the Mentor be expected to do to contribute the mentoring relationship.
-F. F. Describe the specific role of the Mentor and Mentee MENTOR-Describe the specific ways in which the Mentor is expected to contribute to the mentee's development.
+Mentoring Agreement Em nployee Mentor We sul e want this to be a into this mentoring relationship to benefit both us and the organization. rich and rewarding experience, with most of our time together spent on ment activities.
+To minimize administrative details, we have noted these onship: A. Learning Object What the emplo ves vee hopes to learn from the mentor. В. - hared by the employee relevant to the learning objectives will be held in e mentor unless mutually agreed otherwise. c.
+Duration From То Mentoring agree ements are typically for a year or less.
+D. eetings e nature of the learning objectives, meeting at least every three to four maintaining the momentum for learning.
+E. Other than meet nount of time to be invested by the Mentor ing with the mentee, what else will the Mentor be expected to do to entoring relationship.
+F. Describe the specific role of the Mentor and Mentee MENTOR-Describe the specific ways in which the Mentor is expected to contribute to the mentee's development.
 MENTEE-The Mentee is expected to engage fully in the mentoring relationship, complete any assignments, and arrive on time prepared for meetings.
-G. Termination Either party may terminate the mentoring relationship at any time for any reason.